 The first equality in (\ref{eq:0=dn-1dzs}) is also valid when $n=1$.
 So we see that $\partial_{z_{\sigma_1}}\delta z_{\sigma_1}(\sigma_1)+\partial_{\bar{z}_{\sigma_1}}\delta \bar{z}_{\sigma_1}(\sigma_1)=0$, implying that the real part of $\partial_{z_{\sigma_1}}\delta z_{\sigma_1}(\sigma_1)$ is zero.
 That is, the variation $\delta z_{\sigma_1}(\sigma_1)$ also generates an overall phase (which appears in the second term on the right-hand side of (\ref{eq:deltazss'})), and in particular (to leading order in the variation),

-This phase, $e^{i{\rm Im}\,\partial_{z_{\sigma_1}}\delta z_{\sigma_1}(\sigma_1)}$, is base-point dependent, as was the analogous phase $e^{i\alpha(p)}$ in (\ref{eq:zetap'p2}).
+This phase, $e^{i{\rm Im}\,\partial_{z_{\sigma_1}}\delta z_{\sigma_1}(\sigma_1)}$, is base-point dependent, as was the analogous phase $e^{i\alpha(p)}$ in (\ref{eq:zetap'p2}) (or $e^{i\alpha(\sigma_1)}$ in the notation of the current section).
 Recall that the latter phase is arbitrary, it is undetermined by our gauge choice and furthermore (as discussed in Sec.~\ref{sec:WB}) it is generically not globally well-defined, the obstruction being the Euler number.
-So by adjusting $\alpha(p)$ we can change ${\rm Im}\,\partial_{z_{\sigma_1}}\delta z_{\sigma_1}(\sigma_1)$, and since the former is arbitrary also the latter will not be meaningful.
+So by adjusting $\alpha(\sigma_1)$ we can change ${\rm Im}\,\partial_{z_{\sigma_1}}\delta z_{\sigma_1}(\sigma_1)$, and since the former is arbitrary also the latter will not be meaningful.
 We circumvent this by always taking the phase of the frame coordinate to be integrated or by considering combinations that are independent of this phase as suggested in \cite{Polchinski88}.
-Neglecting this phase, (\ref{eq:deltazss'}) and its complex conjugate take the form:
+Dropping this phase, (\ref{eq:deltazss'}) and its complex conjugate take the form:

-We emphasise these variations are evaluated at a {\it generic} and {\it fixed} coordinate point $\sigma$.
+We emphasise these variations are evaluated at a generic and fixed coordinate point $\sigma$.
 Also, as emphasised above the right-hand sides of the first and second relations are holomorphic in $z_{\sigma_1}(\sigma)$ and anti-holomorphic in $\bar{z}_{\sigma_1}(\sigma)$ respectively. \sk

 According to (\ref{eq:zsigmafss}), taking into account that by definition $f_{\sigma_1\sigma_1}$ is the identity map, $f_{\sigma_1\sigma_1}(z_{\sigma_1}(\sigma))\equiv z_{\sigma_1}(\sigma)$, we learn that, $\delta z_{\sigma_1}(\sigma)=\delta f_{\sigma_1'\sigma_1}(z_{\sigma_1}(\sigma))$, and therefore we can read off from (\ref{eq:deltazss'2}) that,